This tutorial describes how you can perform principal component analysis with PRAAT.

 Principal component analysis (PCA) involves a mathematical procedure that transforms a number of (possibly) correlated variables into a (smaller) number of uncorrelated variables called principal components.
 The first principal component accounts for as much of the variability in the data as possible, and each succeeding component accounts for as much of the remaining variability as possible.

 To perform the analysis, we select the TabelOfReal data matrix in the list of objects and choose To PCA.
-This results in a new PCA object in the list of objects.
+This will result in a new PCA object in the list of objects.

 We can now make a scree plot of the eigenvalues, Draw eigenvalues... to get an indication of the importance of each eigenvalue.
 The exact contribution of each eigenvalue (or a range of eigenvalues) to the "explained variance" can also be queried: Get fraction variance accounted for....
 You might also check for the equality of a number of eigenvalues: Get equality of eigenvalues....

-There are two methods to help you to choose the number of components.
+There are two methods to help you to choose the number of components to keep.
 Both methods are based on relations between the eigenvalues.

 Principal components are obtained by projecting the multivariate datavectors on the space spanned by the eigenvectors.
 This can be done in two ways:

 The mathematical technique used in PCA is called eigen analysis: we solve for the eigenvalues and eigenvectors of a square symmetric matrix with sums of squares and cross products.
 The eigenvector associated with the largest eigenvalue has the same direction as the first principal component.
 The eigenvector associated with the second largest eigenvalue determines the direction of the second principal component.
 The sum of the eigenvalues equals the trace of the square matrix and the maximum number of eigenvectors equals the number of rows (or columns) of this matrix.